clee421/machine-learning/stable-diffusion/NOTES.md

 because the convulution filtering basically groups similar items together.
 The whole idea of normalization is that we don't want the trainig to oscillate too much.

+NOTE:
+The `v1-5-pruned-emaonly.ckpt` model is trained only with the exponential moving average.
+If you want to fine tune the model later you'll want to use `v1-5-pruned.ckpt`.
+See the models availible [here][3]

 ### TODO

 - What is probability distribution